bbauska/W3Cx-2of5/README.md

 The value of a lang attribute must be a language tag that is composed of one or more subtags defined in the [IANA Language Subtag Registry](https://www.iana.org/assignments/language-subtag-registry).
 Multiple subtags are separated by hyphens.
-(Do <b>not</b> use the ISO lists of languages and countries!
+(Do **not** use the ISO lists of languages and countries!
 Those lists are already subsets of the IANA registry.)
 You may find it easier to look up subtags using the unofficial [Language Subtag Lookup](https://r12a.github.io/app-subtags/) tool.

-You should <b>always declare the language of your page in the &lt;html&gt; tag</b>.
-You can also declare the language of content within the page by attaching a lang attribute to an element that contains it.
+You should **always declare the language of your page in the
+<html> tag**.
+You can also declare the language of content within the
+page by attaching a lang attribute to an element that contains it.

 <h4>For example:</h4>